2019 Global Conference & Annual Meeting of Stockholders

 - Insights from CFD simulations of a plate-and-shell heat exchanger

-- Falling film evaporation research updates
+- Insights from recent falling film evaporation research

-- Heat transfer for supercritical fluids
+- Heat transfer for supercritical fluids: Better or worse?

 - Turndown operation of a vertical tubeside thermosiphon reboiler